gwydd12/gwydd12.github.io/about.rst

 I'm also an enthusiast about open source development, free software, and privacy.
 If you have any questions or cool ideas, I'd love to hear them!

+Fun fact: Even though this blog is based on the static website generator hakyll I have no clue how to write any haskell.
+For me this was an opportunity to just play around a technology that I probably will not use too often (Atleast for now).

 *“The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.”*
 ― Albert Camus